Determining plane curve singularities from its polars: Tracking the behaviour of the invariant quotients

-It is also worth noting that the ordering between infinitely near points coincides with the ordering of the exceptional divisors of the dual graph of a composition of blowing-ups.
-More precisely, let $\pi: \bar{S} \longra S$ be the composition of blowing up all the points in some cluster containing $q_1$ and $q_2$, and let $\Gamma$ be the dual graph of the exceptional locus.
-Then $q_1 \prec q_2$ if and only if the vertex corresponding to $E_{q_1}$ belongs to the minimal path from $E_O$ to $E_{q_2}$.
-These two approaches may be related following \cite[Chapter 6]{FJ04}, where it is proved that the dual graph of any resolution can be embedded as a subtree of the valuative tree. \end{rmk}
+\begin{rmk} It is worth noting that the ordering $\prec$ coincides with the ordering in the dual graph.
+More precisely, if $\Gamma$ is the dual graph of a cluster containing $q_1$ and $q_2$, then $q_1 \prec q_2$ if and only if the vertex corresponding to $q_1$ belongs to the minimal path from $O$ to $q_2$. \end{rmk}

 The following lemmas summarize the main properties of the order relation $\prec$.